gabbyvaillant/downscaling/README.md

 ## Data 📊

+**High-resolution Data: Urban Weather Research & Forecasting Model (uWRF)**

-High-Resolution Data: Ground truth data for model training is sourced from the urbanized Weather Research and Forecasting (uWRF) model, developed by collaborators at the University at Albany.
+uWRF output data is provided from collaborators at the University at Albany.
 This dataset provides 3 km resolution and 3-hourly temporal granularity.

+**Low-Resolution Data: The North American Mesoscale (NAM) model**

+Publically available data from NOAA: [**Order NAM Data Here](https://www.ncei.noaa.gov/has/HAS.FileAppRouter?datasetname=NAM218&subqueryby=STATION&applname=&outdest=FILE)

-Low-Resolution Data: The North American Mesoscale (NAM) model, with a resolution of 12 km and 3-hourly intervals, serves as the input dataset for downscaling
+Resolution of 12 km and 3-hourly intervals, serves as the input dataset for downscaling